JONSASSE/432-2018/assignments/hw5/hw5rubric.md

 # Lateness

-The sketch will be posted by 1:10 PM on 2018-03-02.
+The sketch was posted at 1:05 PM on 2018-03-02.
 Students turning in the assignment after 2 PM on 2018-03-02 will lose 20 points from their total.
 TAs shouldn't reduce points, Dr. Love will do that - simply specify that the student turned in the assignment after 2 PM in the comments field in the grading spreadsheet.